What You Will Learn

 - BlackArch Linux

-In this section of the class, you will learn fundamental concepts of deception with a focus on how to create a deception story that effectively influences attacker behavior.
-You will learn deception maxims, core concepts, and foundational ideas.
-You will then use everything learned throughout the class to develop a comprehensive deception plan.
-Next, you will learn methods to evaluate the effectiveness of your deception program.
-Lastly, you will gain an understanding of the legality of deception, how incident response differs in deceptive environments, along with a brief overview of commercial deception solutions.
+In this course section, you will use everything learned throughout the class to develop a comprehensive deception plan.
+Youll then learn methods to evaluate the effectiveness of your deception program.
+You will also gain an understanding of the legality of deception and how incident response differs in deceptive environments.
+Finally, well provide a brief overview of commercial deception solutions.

 Know Your Self